jupidity/inverse-kinematics/README.md

       R0_G = ( ( ( ( ( ( T0_1 * T1_2) * T2_3 ) * T3_4 ) * T4_5 ) * T5_6 ) * T6_7)

 The result is the full homogeneous transform from base to end effector in the DH frame.
-There is still one step required if we wih to compare results with the Rviz simulation.
+There is still one step required if we with to compare results with the Rviz simulation.
 The DH gripper frame is defined differently from the gripper frame in Rviz, so we must rotate the R0_G frame such that it coincides with the Rviz axes definition to compare results.

      T_corr = simplify(R_z.evalf(subs = {r3:np.pi}) * R_y.evalf(subs ={r2:-np.pi/2} ) )
     T_tot = T0_G * T_corr